 - For Employees: Employees who have an underlying health condition which precludes them from following health and safety requirements and expectations may request a reasonable accommodation by contacting the Office of Human Resources.

-COVID-19 safety-related requirements and guidelines set forth by the College, including those referenced herein, are fully incorporated into the rules and policies applicable to each and every community member.
+Public Health safety-related requirements and guidelines set forth by the College, including those referenced herein, are fully incorporated into the rules and policies applicable to every community member.

-- Residential and Off-Campus Students: Violations of the guidelines, including off-campus conduct that is detrimental to health and safety, will be subject to disciplinary action in accordance with the Student Conduct Code.
+- Residential and Off-Campus Students: Violations of the guidelines, including on- and off-campus conduct that is detrimental to health and safety, will be subject to disciplinary action in accordance with the Student Conduct Code.

 - Employees: Violations by Faculty, Staff, or Administration will be subject to disciplinary processes in accordance with the respective policies in the Ithaca College Policy Manual or collective bargaining agreement covering the individual.